alemarco96/DECAF/INSTALLATION_GUIDE.md

   conda deactivate
   ```

   This virtual environment is required by the `AllenNLP` rewriter only.
-If you don't plan to using this component,
+If you don't plan of using this component,
   this step can be safely skipped.
 Note that the `FastCoref` rewriter performs the same job using a different library,
   the results are (mostly) identical, and it is faster.